 Licensed massage therapists will typically refuse to work with a customer who is visibly intoxicated.
 While they will work with customers who have had a glass of wine but are not drunk, massage experts recommend that you wait at least four hours after drinking alcohol before getting a massage.

-Long story short, (too much) alcohol and massage don’t mix well.
-Feel free to have a glass of wine or a mimosa pre-massage, but keep the Oktoberfest-style beer binge as an after-massage treat for maximum massage and alcohol enjoyment.
+Long story short, [too much] alcohol and massage don’t mix well.
+Feel free to have a glass of wine or a mimosa pre-massage, but keep the Oktoberfest-style beer binge as an after-massage treat if you’re hoping to get the best from both worlds.